stolenfootball/translate-smsdb/README.md

   -f FROM, --from FROM                 Two digit code of the language to translate from.
 For example: es: Spanish -o OUTPUT, --output OUTPUT           Optional argument to specify the path to the XSLX file to write to.
 Defaults to "output.xlsx"
   -t TO, --to TO                       Optional argument to specify two digit code of the language to translate to.
 Default is English "en"
-  --online ONLINE                      Attempt to download new language packages.
-If not passed, program will attempt to use the offline cache.
+  --online                             Optional argument to attempt to download new language packages.
 ```

 ## Contribution